Let’s travel to the most amazing country on Earth!

 Deposits and Luggage

-Deposit of any type of bag, backpack, pram, stroller, or any other is mandatory.
+Deposit of any type of bag, backpack, prams, strollers, or any other is mandatory.

 Visiting Time

-The Galleria Borghese is not just a museum but an experience of what a museum should be like, or who knows what other adjective it could use.
-In just two hours, you have the opportunity to see so many of those masterpieces regrouped in a few rooms that, only after you leave, do you realize the greatness of man as an artist in the 16th and 17th centuries, not to mention the excellent work of Canova with his Paolina Bonaparte.
+The Galleria Borghese is not just a museum, but an experience of how a museum should be like, or who knows what other adjective it could use.
+In just two hours, you have the opportunity to see so many of those masterpieces regrouped in few rooms that, only after you leave, do you realize the greatness of man as an artist in the 16th and 17th centuries, not to mention the excellent work of Canova with his Paolina Bonaparte.

 How to get to Galleria Borghese?